openobserve/openobserve-docs/docs/guide/operator-guide/grafana_plugin.md

 [plugins]
 enable_alpha = true
 app_tls_skip_verify_insecure = false
-allow_loading_unsigned_plugins = zinclabs_zincobserve
+allow_loading_unsigned_plugins = zinclabs_openobserve
 ```

 `Line 4` should be updated with the root url of your grafana installation.
 This is the url that you will use to access grafana. e.g. `https://grafana.yourdomain.com`

-`Line 9` is the one that is important where we specify that grafana should use the unsigned plugin `zinclabs_zincobserve`.
+`Line 9` is the one that is important where we specify that grafana should use the unsigned plugin `zinclabs_openobserve`.
 This is the plugin that we will install using the init container in the statefulset.

 Once you have created the file, you can create a kubernetes secret using the below command.